stefzki/keyvalue_vagrant_machines/README.md

 ## The machines

-### simple-mysql
+### simple-redis

-This is a simple one machine MySQL setup.
-It uses a standard Ubuntu base-box and installs MySQL via puppet.
+This is a simple one machine Redis setup.
+It uses a standard Ubuntu base-box and installs Redis via puppet.
 Furthermore MySQL will be configured to run on 0.0.0.0 and a test database (called evaluation) with read and write access for root will be created.

 Usage:
 ```
-cd simple-mysql
+cd simple-redis
 vagrant up
 ```

-After this you can access MySQL by calling your commandline mysql client:
+After this you can access Redis e.g. via https://github.com/xetorthio/jedis:

 ```
 mysql --host=mysql01.local -u root
 ```

-or use your preferred MySQL client.

 To shut down the vagrant images use:

 ```